open-mmlab/mmdetection/docs/en/get_started.md

 ## Prerequisites

-In this section we demonstrate how to prepare an environment with PyTorch.
+In this section, we demonstrate how to prepare an environment with PyTorch.

-MMDetection works on Linux, Windows and macOS.
-It requires Python 3.6+, CUDA 9.2+ and PyTorch 1.6+.
+MMDetection works on Linux, Windows, and macOS.
+It requires Python 3.6+, CUDA 9.2+, and PyTorch 1.6+.

 ```{note}
 If you are experienced with PyTorch and have already installed it, just skip this part and jump to the [next section](#installation).
 Otherwise, you can follow these steps for the preparation.